modes-cemi/dimControl/README.md

 - Calculating linear and developed dimensions to verify the panel’s conformity with expected measurements.
 - Separating components of the estimated mesh for individual evaluation.
-- Generating 3D visualizations that facilitate the interpretation of geometric features and inspection results.
 - Computing angles to analyze the alignment between different components of the panel.